x-labs-myid/.github/profile/README.md

 We are a team of passionate developers dedicated to building **simple**, **open-source**, and **high-quality** Android apps.
 Our mission is to create technology that is **accessible** and **useful** for everyone.

-### 🚀 What We Do
-- 🔧 Develop open-source Android apps
-- 🌐 Collaborate with the global developer community
-- 🧪 Experiment with the latest Android technologies
-- 📱 Promote clean and efficient development practices

 ### 📂 Featured Projects
 - [`Buku Kasbon`](https://play.google.com/store/apps/details?id=com.kang.cahya.apps.bukukasbon) – An offline credit/debt tracking app for small businesses, kiosks, and shops.
 - [`MyKBBI`](https://play.google.com/store/apps/details?id=com.kang.cahya.apps.mykbbi) – An Indonesian Dictionary (KBBI) app